 Created as an intergovernmental initiative, EUREKA's mission is to increase the competitiveness of European industry by supporting close to the market industrial R&D.; In doing so, it is actively working towards the common European objective of raising investment in R&D; to 3% of GDP by 2010.
 Clearly EUREKA and programmes and measures initiated at EU level in this area are complementary.

 Both in the context of the EU and EUREKA, Member States have called for a strengthened EU-EUREKA-cooperation.
-This has resulted in close cooperation on the Article 185 initiative "Eurostars" and two Joint Technology Initiatives: ARTEMIS and ENIAC.
+This has resulted in close cooperation on the

 Read more about these joint activities...